igorkll/linux-embedded-patchs/README.md

 * disable_tty_signals.patch - disables sending SIGINT, SIGQUIT, SIGTSTP signals at the kernel level. it is important on embedded because it sometimes allows the user to interrupt the boot or initialization process.
 * disable_reboot_and_shutdown_emerg_messages.patch - disables emerg messages from the kernel about rebooting and shutting down. they infuriate me because they cannot be disabled with regular kernel arguments.
 * make_all_emerg_messages_with_alert_loglevel.patch - this patch causes all EMERG messages to be output as an alert. which allows you to prevent their output using: quiet loglevel=0
-* driver_fakeconsole.patch - adds a fake console driver that can be specified as console=fakeconsole so that the kernel output goes "nowhere"
+* driver_fakeconsole.patch - adds a fake console driver that can be specified as console=fakeconsole so that the kernel output goes "nowhere" (NOT WORKING AT THE MOMENT)

 ## recommended patch sets for different tasks